ECCC-MSC/open-data/docs/msc-data/trajectories/readme_hurricane-datamart_en.md

 NOTE : ALL HOURS ARE IN UTC.

-File naming convention is :
+File naming convention is:

 YYYYMMDD_HHMMZ_STORM-NAME.TYPE.shp

-where :
+where:

 * __YYYYMMDD__ : Forecast issuance date
 * __HHMM__ : Time in UTC